ProjectEvergreen/greenwood/packages/plugin-polyfills/README.md

 A composite plugin for Greenwood for adding support for adding Web Component related polyfills for browser that need support for it.
 It uses [feature detection]()https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs#using-webcomponents-loaderjs to determine what polyfills are actually needed based on the user's browser, to ensure only the minumum extra code is needed.

-As of right now, you will likely need this plugin to load additional polyfills if you want to support these browsers:
+As of right now, you will likely need this plugin to load additional polyfills if you want to support these browser(s):

-- Microsoft Edge
+- Internet Explorer <= 11
-- Internet Explorer 11
+- Mobile Browsers

 > See Greenwood's [browser support](https://www.greenwoodjs.io/about/how-it-works#browser-support) and [evergreen build](https://www.greenwoodjs.io/about/how-it-works#evergreen-build) docs for more information on how Greenwood handles browser support out of the box.